Aslı Canan Sabırlı: Futsal career

 Sabırlı played also futsal during her university years at Aksaray University.

 Managerial career

 Sabırlı was appointed technical director of ALG Spor's women's team in the 2018–19 Women's First League season, in addition to her squad membership.

-By end of 2021, she was tasked with the traner position of Gaziantepgücü Spor youth team.
+By end of 2021, she was tasked with the trainer position of Gaziantepgücü Spor youth team.
 In April 2022, women's club of Adana İdman Yurdu appointed her as technical director and later as trainer in the 2022–23 Super League season.